lcbc-epfl/metal-site-prediction/README.md

-# Metal3D and Metal1D: High accuracy prediction of Zn binding sites
+# Metal3D and Metal1D: Accurate prediction of transition metal ion location via deep learning

 If using this work please cite: